 Earning a law degree is a useful step to a legal career, but it comes at a hefty price.
 You may receive less financial backing from family members than you did for your undergrad education, yet a law-school education still requires money for tuition, housing, books and other expenses, such as groceries, phone bills and transportation.
 Even if you work after college and save up for law school, it could still be a stretch to pay law school tuition yourself.
 The average single-year private law school tuition in 2018-2019 was over $48,000, so a three-year program could run you nearly $150,000.
 You'll probably need aid.
 Most law students — 90% or so — take out loans to finance their legal educations.

 Financial aid for law school is different from undergraduate financial aid.
 Sure, the Free Application for Federal Student Aid (FAFSA) is the starting point for both.
-But the law-school financial-aid process involves two aspects not often found in that of undergraduate aid: negotiation of aid amounts and post-graduation loan forgiveness or repayment-assistance programs.
+But the law school financial aid process involves two aspects not often found in that of undergraduate aid: negotiation of aid amounts and post-graduation loan forgiveness or repayment-assistance programs.

-Understanding Cost of Attendance
+Understanding Law School Cost of Attendance

 Knowing a school's Cost of Attendance (COA) is the first step to understanding financial aid for law school.
 Every law school establishes its own COA, which is the total maximum amount you are allowed to receive from financial-aid sources.
 It includes tuition and fees — the fixed costs — as well as allowances for living expenses like rent, food and car insurance.